dvidos/handcrafted-os/readme.md

 # handcrafted opreating system

-An attempt to build a bootable... something.
+An attempt to build a handcrafted operating system.
+It started early April 2022.

 The itch to put together enough assembly and a little C to have a simple process running in a emulator or computer.